cham/Joystix/README.md

 Joystix
 ===========

+This is still beta - expect updates in the next few days (as of 4 Feb 2013)

 A javascript object that proxies several different input types to provide input for games

 The following APIs and libraries are used, in this order of preference, depending on support: